 and small, the Wasatch still beckons adventurers with its alpine forests and windswept canyons.
 Those who visit follow in the footsteps of Native Americans and in the wagon-wheel ruts of Mormon pioneers and miners.

-As the meeting place of three geologically distinct regions—the Rocky Mountain Province, the Colorado Plateau Province, and the Basin and Range Province—the Wasatch Range combines characteristics of each.
-Within this one compact range you'll find broad glacial canyons with towering granite walls, stream-cut gorges through purple, tan, and green shale, and rounded red rock bluffs and valleys.
+Where three geologically distinct regions—the Rocky Mountain, the Colorado Plateau, and the Basin and Range provinces—converge, the Wasatch Range combines characteristics of each.
+You'll find broad glacial canyons with towering granite walls, stream-cut gorges through purple, tan, and green shale, and red-rock bluffs and valleys.

-Uppermost in many people's minds is the legendary skiing found at resorts such as Snowbird, Alta, and Park City.
-But this region is truly a year-round destination.
-Bright-blue lakes afford fantastic boating, sailing, windsurfing, and waterskiing opportunities.
-Some of the West's best trout streams flow from the high country.
-Add to this the picturesque mountain communities, miles of hiking and biking trails, and truly spectacular alpine scenery, and you have a vacation that's hard to beat.
+Uppermost in many people's minds is the legendary skiing, but this is truly a year-round destination.
+Bright-blue lakes afford fantastic boating and water sports, and some of the West's best trout streams flow from the high country.
+Add picturesque mountain communities, miles of hiking and biking trails, and spectacular alpine scenery, and you have a vacation that's hard to beat.

 You can also find cultural activities and entertainment at every turn.
-The Sundance Film Festival, hosted by actor-director Robert Redford, attracts movie stars and independent filmmakers from all over, and gets bigger every January.
-Major recording artists of all types play both indoor and outdoor venues along the Wasatch Range.
-The number of nightclubs is increasing, featuring everything from blues and jazz to folk and rock; and Park City offers an ample variety of nightlife possibilities.
+The Sundance Film Festival, hosted by actor-director Robert Redford, attracts movie stars and independent filmmakers from all over.
+Major recording artists of all types play indoor and outdoor venues, and nightlife abounds in the city and resorts, with an increasing number of nightclubs and music venues.